zd87pl/wpsandbox/POPULAR_PLUGINS.md

 TODO: How do we test this?

-## 2 WooCommerce Authorize.Net Gateway
+## 2 WooCommerce Authorize.Net Gateway - PAID
  - Payment gateway plugin, allows users to save credit card info
  - Can test by adding and saving credit card info in the checkout window. https://woocommerce.com/products/authorize-net/

 ## 3 Variation Swatches for WooCommerce

-## 4 WP All Import - WooCommerce Import Add-On Pro
+## 4 WP All Import - WooCommerce Import Add-On Pro - PAID
  - Product import plugin.
  - Usage instructions:
     - Go to All Import › New Import.